techwithakhilesh/how-to-setup-ec2-server-on-aws/Readme2.md

 #### Go to AWS Management Console and search for EC2.

-💡 Why- EC2 lets you create virtual servers in the cloud.
+  EC2 lets you create virtual servers in the cloud.

 ### 2️⃣ Choose Your Region

  Select your preferred region from the top-right corner
 Example: Mumbai (ap-south-1)

 💡 Why?